Video Product Marketing: A Practical Playbook

 Measure business movement, not just attention

-Track a tighter set of KPIs:
+Track a tighter set of numbers:

 - Conversion rate by page or campaign: Did the page perform better with the video in place?